Skip to Main Content

 IF YOU ARE CURRENTLY UNDER A NON-COMPETE:

-If you left your employment before (or during) the Covid-19 pandemic and are currently honoring a non-compete, all bets may be off in certain situations.
-For example, if your former employer or career happened to have been in what has now been termed an œessential business, we would argue that your non-compete should be void.
+If you left your employment before (or during) the COVID-19 pandemic and are currently honoring a non-compete, all bets may be off in certain situations.
+For example, if your former employer or career happened to have been in what has now been termed an essential business, we would argue that your non-compete should be void.
 Courts often look to the totality of the circumstances when analyzing these agreements.
-As such, given the current outbreak and the need for essential workers in fields such as health care, banking, liquor stores and distribution, pharmacies, construction, marijuana dispensaries, to name just a few, one can make the argument that the public’s interest in having as many people working in these essential fields during this time, outweighs the former employers’ interest in enforcing a non-compete.
-Each state has their own designation of what constitutes an essential business.
+As such, given the current outbreak and the need for essential workers in fields such as health care, banking, liquor stores and distribution, pharmacies, construction, and marijuana dispensaries, to name just a few, one can make the argument that the public’s interest in having as many people working in these essential fields during this time, outweighs the former employers’ interest in enforcing a non-compete.
+Each state has its own designation of what constitutes an essential business.

 IF YOU ARE CURRENTLY FURLOUGHED:

-If you have been furloughed during the Covid-19 pandemic, but still employed, you might be worried that your furlough will at some point turn into a permanent separation from your job.
-If you currently have a non-compete with your employer and your furlough results in a termination, or you decide to leave during your furlough to accept other more gainful employment, it is important that you look to the specific terms of your non-compete in order to understand if it is enforceable under these unique circumstance.
+If you have been furloughed during the COVID-19 pandemic, but are still employed, you might be worried that your furlough will at some point turn into a permanent separation from your job.
+If you currently have a non-compete with your employer and your furlough results in termination, or you decide to leave during your furlough to accept other more gainful employment, it is important that you look to the specific terms of your non-compete in order to understand if it is enforceable under this unique circumstance.
 For example, some non-competes are not enforceable if you were terminated not for cause.
 In addition, if your furlough morphs into a termination or even a voluntary resignation, and you are subject to an enforceable non-compete for a period of time following your separation from your former employer, it is our position that your non-compete starts to run from the time you were furloughed not the time of your permanent separation.
-For example, if you are presently employed and have a 1 year non-compete from the time you ceased being employed, if you become furloughed for 2 months because of Covid-19, and then ultimately separated from your employer under these same circumstances, we will make the case that your 2 month furlough was œtime served and your remaining non-compete should only be for 10 months.
+For example, if you are presently employed and have a 1 year non-compete from the time you ceased being employed, if you become furloughed for 2 months because of Covid-19, and then ultimately separate from your employer under these same circumstances, we will make the case that your 2-month furlough was time served and your remaining non-compete should only be for 10 months.

 IF YOU ARE AN EMPLOYER LOOKING TO HIRE SOMEONE WITH A CURRENT NON-COMPETE: